fayvor/fayvor.github.io/_staging/2020-05-25-dqdv-kernel-smoothing.md

 Cu<sup>2+</sup> + 2e<sup>−</sup> → Cu
 <sup></sup>

-Since Zinc is selling 2 electrons for 0.76V and Copper is buying 2 electrons for 0.34V, the transaction happens and energy is released.
+Since Zinc will give away 2 electrons at 0.76V and Copper will accept 2 electrons at 0.34V, the transaction happens and energy is released.
 If we want to know how much energy is released, we can multiply Coulombs * Volts to get Joules.
+The energy in Joules released by 1 Coulomb of electrons involved in this reaction is (1 * 0.34J) - (1 * -0.76J) = 1.10J

 If this happens for one mole each of Zn and Cu in solution, that makes 2 Coulombs of charge transferred (since each reaction involves 2 electrons) and the energy released is:
-0.76V + 0.34V = 1.10V * 2C = 0.84J
+(0.34V + 0.76V) * 2C = 1.10V * 2C = 2.20J

 ###Reaction Energy
 - Reaction Coordinate Diagram